-Format username <username> nopassword [level <level>]
+Format username name nopassword [level level] Mode Global Config username unlock

 Parameter Description name The name of the user.
-Range: 1-32 characters. level The user level.
+Range: 1-32 characters. password The authentication password for the user.
+Range 8-64 characters. level The user level.
 Level 0 can be assigned by a level 15 user to another user to suspend that user's access.
 Range 0-15.